ImACoomer123456/e_commerce_project/README.md

-stay the fuck away from this repository or I will kill your entire family and rape your wife
+stay the fk away from this repository or else